How to Password Protect a Video in 2026: Complete Guide to Secure Video Sharing

 How do you password protect a video?

-Peony is best: upload to a secure Peony room and share one protected link with identity-bound access and optional password protection.
-Peony provides tracking, watermarking, and revocation that Vimeo and Loom lack.
+Upload your video to Peony and share one protected link with identity-bound access and optional password protection.
+Peony starts free and provides analytics, watermarking, and access revocation — features that Vimeo and Loom lack on their basic plans.

 Can you password protect videos on YouTube?